Does Brain Injury Affect Intelligence? Discover Why IQ Drops, Then Gets Better

 This can have a huge impact on learning.
 Even if the person can pay attention and remember what was said, they still won’t understand it unless their brain can organize it logically.

 Disorganized thinking can have other negative effects as well.
-For example, it can cause the person to make rash decisions because they can’t analyze a situation and choose the best option.
+For example, it can cause the person to make rash or illogical decisions because they can’t analyze a situation and choose the best option.

 How to Overcome Learning Difficulties After Brain Injury

-Memory, attention, and organization problems are the three main causes of learning difficulties after brain injury.
+Memory, attention, organization problems, and slower processing speeds are the main causes of learning difficulties after brain injury.

-Therefore, the best way to improve your ability to learn and retrieve new information is to focus on treating those three issues.
+Therefore, the best way to improve your ability to learn and retrieve new information is to focus on developing those skills.

-Fortunately, you can train your brain with cognitive rehabilitation exercises that will let you recover some mental skills.
+Fortunately, you can train your brain with cognitive rehabilitation exercises that will let stimulate your brain to recover some mental skills.

 For example, short-term memory exercises can help you recall things you just learned.
 And attention skills can be improved by starting with short, easy activities and slowly increasing the load on your attention.

-Organization skills are a little harder to learn on your own.
-For these, we recommend working with a speech or cognitive therapist, who can show you strategies that will help you organize your thoughts better.
+Organization skills are a little more complex to train on your own.
+For these, we recommend working with a Speech Language Pathologist or an Occupational Therapist specialized for cognitive rehabilitation.
+They show you strategies to help you organize your thoughts better.

 Brain Injury and Intelligence

-In the end, a brain injury does not make a person less intelligent.
-It does, however, make certain mental activities, such as learning, require more time and effort.
+Ultimately, a brain injury does not make a person less intelligent.
+However, it does make certain mental activities, such as learning, require more time and effort.

 This is because the brain works less efficiently after a brain injury.
-Following a TBI, neural connections that the brain used to rely on have been destroyed, which makes it difficult to perform complex actions.
+Following a TBI, neural connections that the brain used to react quickly are slowed by the injury, which makes it difficult to perform complex actions.

-Therefore, the more you practice improving your attention, organization, and memory skills, the more your brain will reinforce those neural pathways.
+Therefore, the more you practice improving your attention, organization, memory, and processing speeds, the more your brain will reinforce those neural pathways.

-As these skills increase, you should notice that your learning skills improve as well.
+As these skills increase, you should also notice that your learning skills improve as well.

 More Ways to Recover with Flint Rehab: